Allen, Weber lift Canadiens over Oilers 3-1

 During a power play late in the second period, Weber launched a shot from the side of the net and Koskinen made the initial stop.
 He couldn’t control the rebound, though, which bounced back out to Weber.
 The defenseman batted it in off Koskinen’s back as he lay in the crease with Shore underneath him.

 The goal was instantly called off, with the official saying Jeff Petry caused goalie interference when he sent Shore crashing into his netminder.
-Montreal coach Claude Julien challenged, and upon review, the officials awarded the goal and gave Montreal a 2-0 lead.
+Julien challenged, and upon review, the officials awarded the goal and gave Montreal a 2-0 lead.

+“You’re always a little nervous because there’s no guarantees in whether you win that or not,” Julien said.
+“There was a bit of a risk but I really felt that we could win this challenge.”

+The challenged goal seemed to be a dagger the Oilers simply couldn’t recover from.

 Romanov opened the scoring 9:53 into the game with a shot from just below the blue line.
 The puck rocketed through traffic and past Koskinen stick side for the Russian rookie’s first NHL goal.